-Based on the National Register Photo Policy Factsheet, and additional gudelines published by the National Park Service
+Based on the National Register Photo Policy Factsheet, and additional guidelines published by the National Park Service.

 - Photographic prints are NOT REQUIRED by the NPS nor the THC.

 - High-resolution digital files are necessary for THC staff to determine eligibility of properties, prepare presentations to the State Board of Review, and help select the most representative images for the final submission to the NPS.

 - Photographs submitted to the National Register as official documentation must be clear, well-composed, and provide an accurate visual representation of the property and its significant features.
 They must illustrate the qualities discussed in the description and statement of significance.
 Photographs should show historically significant features and also any alterations that have affected the property’s historic integrity.